What is dementia?

 - Becoming aggressive.

-If you believe that the person you’re supporting is exhibiting any of these signs, encourage them to visit their GP to get a diagnosis.
+All these could be signs of other conditions, but if you notice these changes in the person you’re supporting, encourage them to visit their GP to get a diagnosis.

 Mild cognitive impairment (MCI)

-Mild cognitive impairment (MCI) is a term used to describe the condition of people who have minor persistent memory problems, but are otherwise functioning reasonably well.
+Mild cognitive impairment (MCI) is a term for persistent memory problems that aren't severe enough to affect day-to-day functioning.
 It’s been called other things in the past, for example, ‘age-associated memory impairment’.

 MCI is relatively common, with some studies estimating that between 5 and 20% of people over the age of 65 have it when they have their memory tested.

 If someone has MCI, they have an increased risk of developing dementia, but there is no way to reliably predict who will go on to be diagnosed with dementia.
-Only around 5% of people with MCI go on to develop dementia each year and between 40–70% of people actually see an improvement in their symptoms.
+Only around 5% of people with MCI go on to develop dementia each year and between 40 and 70% of people actually see an improvement in their symptoms.

 What are the different types of dementia?